jamster02/netherrack-docs/README.md

 cmd, data, encrypted = line.build()
 print(cmd)
 ```
-Note that you must specify variables for all three returns, or set a list and take the data from there.
+Note that you must specify variables for all three returns.

 # Variable Items
 Numbers and text passed to actions are automatically converted to the correct format.
 However, you can still create variable items for those types using the `df.Text(text)` and `df.Num(value)` classes.